SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 ### Creation

-The AppearTV Manager is a virtual driver, so you don't have to fill in any configuration parameters.
+The AppearTV Manager is a virtual driver, so you do not have to fill in any configuration parameters.

 VISIO Usage

 ### Devices/Map page

-All DVE's (slot cards) of all the AppearTV Chassis elements in the system are mapped out in categories.
+All DVEs (slot cards) of all the AppearTV Chassis elements in the system are mapped out in categories.
 Those categories are: Input, Decoding, (pre-) Processing, Encoding/Transcoding, (post-) Processing & Mux/Output.

 In each shape you have some additional KPI's such as **Chassis Name**, **Slot Number** and **Number of Ports**.
 When clicking a DVE shape, the DVE will be opened.